Thank you for contacting

 The IRS placed phishing and related cons at the top of its 2025 "Dirty Dozen" list of tax scams, underscoring how widespread the threat has become.
 The agency said these efforts target both everyday taxpayers and tax professionals, using emails, phone calls, and social media channels to reach victims.

-A typical phishing email may feature the IRS logo, a formal subject line, and an email claiming the recipient qualifies for a payment.
+A typical phishing email may feature the IRS logo, a formal subject line, and a message claiming the recipient qualifies for a payment.
 Others threaten legal trouble if a supposed debt is not settled.
 Many of these scams include requests for bank account information, access to other financial accounts, or PINs.
-Once victims have entered confidential information, criminals may use it to steal money, redirect refunds, or gain similar access information that opens more doors into their financial accounts.
+Once victims have entered confidential information, criminals may use it to steal money, redirect refunds, or gain access to additional financial accounts.

 IRS Phone Scam and Social Media Risks